pyOpenSci/software-peer-review/about/package-scope.md

 ### Telemetry & user-informed consent

-Your package should avoid collecting any sort of use-data (telemetry).
+Your package should avoid collecting usage analytics.
 With that in mind, we understand that package-use data can be invaluable for the development process.
-If the package does collect such data, it should do so by prioritizing user informed-consent.
+If the package does collect such data, it should do so by prioritizing user-informed-consent.
 This means that before any data are collected, the user understands:

 1. What data are collected
 2. How the data are collected.
 3. How the data are used
+4. How and where the data are stored

-This often entails `opt-in` consent to collect data meaning that the user, once informed of what will be collected, needs to agree to have data collected and sent to developers prior to it being collected.
+This often entails `opt-in` consent to collect data. `opt-in` means that the user, once informed of what will be collected, and how/where that data is stored, needs to agree to such collection prior to it being collected.

-We will evaluate telemetry data collected by packages on a case-by-case basis and reserve the right to not review a package if the data collection is overly invasive.  *TODO:UPDATING THIS LANGUAGE*
+We will evaluate telemetry data collected by packages on a case-by-case basis and reserve the right to not review a package if the data collection is overly invasive.

 ### Notes on scope categories
 - pyOpenSci is still developing as a community.
 If your scientific Python